A simple fact: pads and tampons are bad for the environment.

 Modibodi is an Australian company making underwear with built in absorbency powers, providing a reusable alternative that’s as simple as putting on your undies in the morning.

-Modibodi offers products designed for light to heavy absorbency levels, so their underwear can work either as a complete replacement for pads and tampons if you have a light flow, or can be worn for extra peace of mind alongside other products if you’re one of the unlucky ones who experiences more of a Niagara Falls situation at that time of the month.
+Modibodi offers different products designed for light to heavy absorbency levels, so their underwear can work as a complete replacement for pads and tampons.

 The styles of underwear also range from regular bikini, to seam-free, curvy/plus-size, active, maternity and even sensual.